Links to the items discussed are in the titles if you wish to get more information or to go shopping.

 I ride the 3 (now 2) big dogs in the back.
 Epic has to ride in a solid crate and Paqui has a a soft crate back there while Sterling rides "loose".
 The crates stay in the truck full time (unless I need to haul something big).
 With the # dogs I had to ride back there crates riding side by side across the width of the bed was not an option, I wasn't crawling in there to the front all the time to let them out.
 The Kargo Glide I found online looking at gun dog kennels.
 It is made in the USA and these folks were AWESOME!
 They also have actual kennels but I'd have had to have custom done for the size of the poodles.

-You can see below that Paqui's (may he RIP) soft crate is strapped in but has a side entry.
+You can see below that Paqui's (may he RIP) soft crate is strapped in but has a side entry that is now used by Sterling.
 There was then just enough room on the end of the glide to put my "truck box" that has tow strap and the like on it.
 I also have been able to strap my "perfect chair" and our portable soft crates up top of these while still being able to slide it in and out of the topper.

 I use these in my cars for travel as well as in the trailer.
 Love them and so do my dogs!
 I've tried other "no spill" water bowls that just didn't work - most didn't fill fast enough or dispense enough water for dogs to actually drink it.